-Fold the potholder in half with the loop at the top as shown below.
-The button will be attached to the potholder.
-Fold the loop down to see where to place button.
-Mark this spot with a marking pencil.
+Begin by folding the potholder in half with the loop at the top as shown below.
+The placement of the button will depend on the length of the loop.
+Fold the loop down to see where to place the button.
+Mark this spot with a pin or marking pencil.

-Hand sew on the button to the front of the potholder in the marked location.
+Hand sew the button to the front of the potholder at the marked location.
 The button could also be sewn on with a sewing machine.
-We have video tutorials on two methods to sew the button on.
-The first method uses the zig-zag stitch on your sewing machine, in How to sew on a button - Zig Zag Stitch method.
-The second video uses a button stitch on a sewing machine, in How to sew on a button - Button Stitch.
+We have video tutorials on two methods to sew on a button with a sewing machine - the zig-zag method and the button stitch method.

-The hanging kitchen towel is complete and ready to hang from stove handle, near the sink or any other convenient location.
+That's it!
+Your new hanging kitchen dish towel is complete.
+Just button it up over the stove handle, near the sink, or in any other convenient location.

 Don't forget the powder room.
 This towel method can be used in the powder room to keep towels from slipping off the towel rod.